woudc/woudc-data-registry/docs/administration.rst

 recreate metadata from scratch.

 If the Data Registry is empty, metadata is created using the old WOUDC processing archive.
-Operators of the WOUDC Data Registry will be provided with an initialization directory which contains four files:
+The WOUDC Data Registry code comes with three files in the data/init directory:
  * ships.csv
  * countries.json
- * wmo_countries.json
- * fetch-content.py
+ * fetch-content.sh

-The .csv and .json files contain metadata which is not stored in the archive. fetch-content.py must be called with one argument, the full path of the initialization directory, which will put more .csv files in that directory.
+The .csv and .json files contain metadata which is not stored in the archive. fetch-content.sh is a program that generates more csv metadata files using the old WOUDC archive.

+fetch-content.sh
+    Creates several CSV files containing core metadata for the WOUDC Data Registry, using old WOUDC archives.
+Places the official WMO country list and the CSV files in a specified output directory.

+    | -h (host)     Hostname of old WOUDC archive database
+    |               (or filepath for SQLite)
+    | -p (port)     Port number of old WOUDC archive database
+    | -d (database) Schema name of old WOUDC archive database
+    | -u (user)     Database account username
+    | -o (output)   Output directory for generated files

-After running fetch-content.py, the files are ready to be inserted.
+After running fetch-content.sh, the files in data/init are ready to be inserted to the Data Registry.

 woudc_data_registry admin init -d <initialization> <flags>
     Searches the directory path <initialization> for .csv and .json files